frizatch/MaptimeScratch/MaptimeTutorials/GeologicMaps_201906.md

 draw one field data point
 change symbols: add lithology swatch, change to svg strike/dip symbol)

-For those of you new to QGIS, there is a strong developer community surrounding this open source software and great plugins are continually being created and improved.
-If you don't already have QGIS on your computer, you can download it at [qgis.org](https://www.qgis.org/en/site/)
+For those of you new to QGIS, there is a strong developer community surrounding this open source software.
+If you don't already have QGIS on your computer, you can download it at [qgis.org](https://www.qgis.org/en/site/).
+New great plugins are continually being created and improved and those can be added as well from the "Plugins" tab, but we aren't using any in this tutorial.

 ### Import a georeferenced geologic map

-Let's say we have this old geologic map, but we want to create a digital version of it so easily add our adjustments with more accurate field data.
+Let's say we have this old geologic map, but we want to create a digital version of it so we can easily add our adjustments with more accurate field data.

-*Trace lithologies and symbolize*
+### Trace lithologies and symbolize

+For your convenience, I've traced the  blah blah blah and have supplied these polygons for you

+We'll dip into editing in the next section.

-## Add a symbol to our map to indicate new field data
+### Add new field data

 *Add point*